MaxHillebrand/PraxeologyOfPrivacy/Consumption goods.md

 # Consumption goods

-Those goods which are immediately and directly serviceable in the satisfaction of the actors wants are consumption goods.
-They are of a lesser order, and by themselves sufficient to alleviate the uneasiness of the actor, their use leads to an immediate satisfaction.

-Consumption goods are not necessarily destroyed after each use, some goods can provide direct service for a prolonged period of time.
+Consumption goods are goods that can be directly used to satisfy the actor's wants, and they can provide immediate satisfaction.
+These goods are of a lower order and do not require any further production.
+While some consumption goods are used up after one use, others can provide direct service for a prolonged period of time.

 ---
 [[Means]]